Monday, July 27, 2020

 Men are visual.
 A phrase that most women have heard every time they wear short shorts at summer church camp.
 That phrase is not entirely understood unless you look at the situation from a man's point of view.
 Shall we dive in?

 Based on the research I found, it is irrefutable and I have no doubts.
 Men are far more visually stimulated than women.
 Unfortunately, it is a fact used (sometimes) to make dress code violations one-sided.
 Men can control their actions.
 They are not animals.
-However, we should be as kind as possible to them in what we wear (and I'm not just saying to this to be restrictive).
+However, we should be as kind as possible to them in what we wear (and I'm not just saying this to be restrictive).
 To be entirely fair to men here, they can't just turn it off.
 There may not be much we can do, truthfully, to help when the advertising world is making it hard to avoid.

 There was an experiment proving this done at Emery University Health Sciences Center.
 The men processed visual stimulation differently than women and you can read about the whole study by clicking my first source link.
 The basic concept is that men responded quicker to visual cues compared to women who saw the same visual cue.
 I highly suggest reading the study release.
 It is fascinating!